The 1880s were a time of great change. The Industrial Revolution was speeding along with all its technological wonders!

 These early towns were usually built around mining, railroads, protective army forts or water access.
 Initially they lacked typical organizational amenities such as a government with law enforcement or banking.
 Inns were available, but typically established in large canvas tent buildings.
 Quickly lawless elements entered.

-Gunfighters, Western outlaws, and bordellos all became a part of these frontier towns.
+Gunfighters, gamblers, Western outlaws, and bordellos all became a part of these frontier towns.
 As more families moved into an area, concerned citizens wanted to improve life.
 Lawmen were appointed.
 City governments and town banks were established.
 Laws were enacted regulating firearms and guns in town.

 Tombstone, Arizona - where we live - is a good example of such a town!